College Factual by our College Data Analytics Team

 J. F. Drake State Community and Technical College Majors

-During the most recent year for which we have data, students from 15 majors graduated from J. F. Drake State Community and Technical College.
-Of these students, 310 received undergraduate degrees and 310 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 9 majors graduated from J. F. Drake State Community and Technical College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at J. F. Drake State Community and Technical College along with which ones have the highest average starting salaries.